Camphul/Trampoline/trampoline-data/README.md

 The only downside to this is that queries such as `sortByUsername` will not work(since it will sort on the base64 encoded encrypted string).
 This also disables any `LIKE` queries.

+### Encrypting other datatypes

+If you wish to use the same encryption for other data types it is recommended to write your own `AttributeConverter`.
+As long as `@EnableGdprCompliance` is enabled you can use

 ### Configuring ciphers

 We have the following configuration properties: